blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 - 4. Vaisheshika (Particulate Nature)
 	- It postulated that everything is made of atoms
 	- **Foundational Texts**
-		- Vaisheshika Sutra by Kanada Maharshi
+		- Vaisheshika Sutra by Kanada Maharshi (2nd Century AD)
 	- **Metaphysics**
 		-
 	- **Epistemology**